irislapa/misko3-tetris/README.md

 ```
 Download the [arm toolchain](https://developer.arm.com/downloads/-/gnu-rm) archive for your system.
 The workspace path is set up for it to be installed in /usr/share, you can install it elsewhere but,
-you will have to change the path in the makefile,
+you will have to change the hardcoded path in the .json files,
 ```bash
 sudo tar -xvjf /Downloads/gcc-arm-none-eabi-10.3-2021.10-x86_64-linux.tar.bz2 -C /usr/share
 ```